samuelcolares/samuelcolares/README.md

 <h3 align="center">A passionate frontend developer from Brazil</h3>
 <br><br><br>

-- 😎 Currently deep diving in React and Node.JS
+- 😎 Currently deep diving in Next.js and Node.JS

 - 👨‍💻 Most of my projects are available here and you could, if you please, check my portifolio <a href="https://samuelcolares.vercel.app/">here</a>
 <br><br><br>